-- The light will remain red after the NiMH battery pack is fully charged. - When moving between hot and cold temperatures, do not charge the NiMH battery pack until the battery temperature acclimatizes (usually about 20 minutes). - For optimal battery life, remove the radio or battery from the charger within 16 hours.
-Do not store the radio while connected to the charger. - Turn radio off while in charging cradle.
+- The light will remain red after the NiMH battery pack is fully charged. - When moving between hot and cold temperatures, do not charge the NiMH battery pack until the battery temperature acclimates (usually about 20 minutes) - .
+For optimal battery life, remove the radio from the charger within 16 hours.
+Do not store the radio while connected to the charger. - If the radio is kept on while charging, the charging time will be extended. • Even though the charger is connected, you may not be able to transmit a message if the battery is completely empty .
+Allow time for the battery to charge to 1 bar 🗪 before attempting to transmit a message. - Do not use the mini-USB charging options if Alkaline Batteries are fitted.

-Attaching and Removing the Belt Clip
+Attaching and Removing the Belt Clip 1.
+Attach belt clip to pocket or belt strap.